HAWFINCH IN BEDFORDSHIRE – A HISTORY OF DECLINE AND LOSS

 21st Century Records

 After six consecutive blank years from 1999 to 2004 inclusively, the species was considered extinct in the county.
 An influx in the autumn of 2005 was welcomed by birders in the county.
 After a couple of passing birds in October, a flock was found at Wrest Park on 27th November which built up to nine before the end of the year and peaked at 20 on 1st February 2006.
 A write up of this influx (albeit with significantly smaller numbers than that of 2017) was produced in the Bird Report 2005 by Richard Bashford.
-The geographical spread of records through winter 2005/06 was similar to that in the BTO map above for the 2017 influx so far.
+The geographical spread of records through winter 2005/06 was similar to that in the BTO map below for the 2017 influx so far.

 After dispersal of the birds from this influx finished in March 2006, only one was found later that year in December after which 2007 was also a blank year in the county.